Ors9/WarCard/README.md

 # War Card Game

 ## Important note
-You can download the ZIP file and twice click on the run.bat to run it on your computer
+You can download the ZIP file and extract the files , after that go to the folder you extract the files and  click twice on the run.bat to run it on your computer

 ## Description
 This project implements the classic card game **"War"**.
 The game is structured into different components, including: